majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab3.rst

 Configure Sticky Learn
 ~~~~~~~~~~~~~~~~~~~~~~

-Nginx Plus offers a persistence method where cookies are learned from *Set-Cookie* headers in HTTP responses.
+NGINX Plus offers a persistence method where cookies are learned from *Set-Cookie* headers in HTTP responses.
-The F5 demo app sets a session cookie called ``_nginxPlusLab`` with a 30 second expiry.
+The F5 demo app sets a session cookie called ``_nginxPlusLab`` with a 60 second expiry.
-Using ``sticky learn`` Nginx Plus will persist a client to the container where the original request (with no cookie) was load balanced.
+Using ``sticky learn`` NGINX Plus will persist a client to the container where the original request (with no cookie) was load balanced.
 Using runtime state sharing, this persistence information can be shared across the cluster.

 **Update the upstream configuration to use ``sticky learn``.**